 In this course, we will examine the role that communicative processes play in shaping common conceptions of the world and in facilitating forms of social organization through which people experience everyday life.
 This course offers an introduction to the foundational relationship between language and culture by examining anthropological approaches to the study of language.
 In this course, you will learn how language both reflects and creates thought, culture, and power relations.
 You will also learn how to apply the concepts we study to your own everyday experiences with language.
 (Same as Linguistics 234.)
 Mariam Durrani.

 Language, Gender and Sexuality.

 Stresses special lessons that anthropology has to teach about the gendered facets of linguistic expression, including the necessity of an approach that is both empirical, including moments of interaction, and critical, exploring issues of power and agency.
 Considers conceptual benefits and limitations to using gendered difference as a model for sexual difference in the study of linguistic expression.
 Prerequisite, one course in anthropology or consent of instructor.
-(Same as Linguistics 257 and Women's and Gender Studies 257.)
+(Same as Linguistics 257 and Women's and Gender Studies 257 and Sociology 257.)